In Flanders Fields Museum, Ieper (Ypres)

 Education packages are available for teachers of secondary school age students.
 The education package provides information for teachers, plus some worksheets, to assist them in the preparation of a visit to the museum and to the Westhoek region.

-From July 2012 the package can be downloaded for free.
+The package can be downloaded for free.

 A range of activities are available including walking itineraries and workshops.

-Name List Project
+The Names List Project

 This is a project to compile a list of all those who died in the Westhoek region as a result of the First World War.
 Students and school groups can contribute to the work of this project as volunteers.